 As we stated above, if you have an innerspring mattress, it is very likely that a box spring will be a necessary investment.
 However, this is not always the case and, to find out if it is worth investing in a box spring, you should first consult with the mattress producer.
-Looking on a mattress company’s website, one will most likely find information about what type of bed the mattress should be paired with, and if a box spring is required.
+Looking on a mattress company’s website, you will most likely find information about what type of bed the mattress should be paired with, and if a box spring is required.

 It is worth noting, that you might need to factor a box spring into your bed and mattress budget.
 If you need a box spring, that might mean you have to choose a slightly more affordable mattress to offset this cost.

 What is the point of a box spring?

-A box spring’s main use to create a barrier between the mattress and the bed.
+A box spring’s main use is to create a barrier between the mattress and the bed.
 It also helps absorb that shock and strain our bodies put on a mattress and adds another level of support.

 Is a box spring necessary for a bed?

 How much is a box spring?

 Box springs can range in price from $100 up to $500 and more.
 It really depends on the size of the box spring and the materials found in its construction.